ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 We need to show the work we're doing - and allow feedback - in whatever timeframe works for everyone else on the project.

-You don't need to wait for everyone's feedback - but you do need to recognize that sometimes other committers will have better ideas, or will be willing to do some of the work for you.
+You don't need to wait for **everyone's** feedback - but you do need to recognize that sometimes other committers will have better ideas, or will be willing to do some of the work for you.
+That's why formal decisions in Apache projects always have a minimum amount of time that must pass before getting finalized.

 ---